EdgeFirstAI/documentation/docs/index.md

     <figcaption>Email Verification</figcaption>
     </figure>

-4. Once the email is verified, you can now [login](https://edgefirst.studio/#/login) to EdgeFirst Studio.
+4. Once the email is verified, you can now [login][login] to EdgeFirst Studio.

 5. When logging in, enter your username and password you specified.
 Next click the *SIGN IN* button to sign in.